Good Mong Kok Bakery

 What you need to know

-Good Mong Kok Bakery has served Chinatown from the same Stockton Street location since 1977.
+Good Mong Kok Bakery has been on Stockton Street in Chinatown since 1977.
 The line often stretches out the door.
-The reason becomes clear once you taste the char siu bao.

 What to Order

-Char Siu Bao: The barbecue pork buns are the benchmark for the neighborhood.
+Char Siu Bao: Steamed barbecue pork buns.
 Fluffy, slightly sweet dough with savory roasted pork inside.
 About two dollars each.

 Egg Tarts: Flaky crust, silky custard.